aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_cmdline.rst

     For the remainder of this section, when commands are displayed, any fields enclosed in angular brackets, such as ``<IDENTIFIER>``, are placeholders to be replaced by the actual value of that field.

-Again, since the UUID is unchanging we know what it represents: a Quantum Espresso ``pw.x`` relaxation of a BaTiO\ :sub:`3` unit cell.
+Again, since the UUID is universally unique, we know what it represents, even in your database: a Quantum Espresso ``pw.x`` relaxation of a BaTiO\ :sub:`3` unit cell.

 .. code:: console